 The three young ladies consider themselves casual artists but participate in art workshops often.
 “I like learning something new.
 Before going to YOUmedia, art intimidated me.
 I felt I had to be some prodigy to do it.
 Thanks to Jeff, I’m not scared of painting or drawing or printmaking anymore!
 I enjoy just being able to finish my work,” Tashara says in candor.
 As she peels back the paper with her geometric design in crimson red, she gasps audibly and exclaims, “That is so cool!
 I made that.”

 “Drop-in workshops like printmaking are available year round.
 Like all Library services, YOUmedia’s belief centers on accessibility.
 We welcome every teen to try−our equipment, workshops, the space.
 Trying leads to exploring, exploring leads to learning, and learning opens up opportunities,” Jeremy Dunn, Director of Teen Services, explains.
 Indeed, you see a couple of high school boys, picking up the silkscreen, tentatively at first and then, more comfortably, start creating their own designs.
 Two more girls join Tashara’s table, asking Jeff to explain the project, and eventually working on their own sketches.

-The teen printmaking workshops are made possible with the support of the Terra Foundation for American Art and Driehaus Foundation.
+YOUmedia Teen Printmaking is part of Art Design Chicago, an exploration of Chicago’s art and design legacy, an initiative of the Terra Foundation for American Art with presenting partner, The Richard H. Driehaus Foundation.
 You can also help teens explore their interests, pursue their passions, and discover higher education opportunities with a generous gift.